antoniodagnino/Oil-Gas-Drilling-Activity-Prediction/README.md

     - Evaluation Metrics
     - Fit the model again but with 100% of the data
     - Forecast real future values

-- Create Model with Gas dataset to make predictions in Gas Rig Counts
+- Use Gas dataset to predict Gas rig count

 3.2 Data Modeling - VARMA model